-DO NOT ATTEMPT ANY EXTREME MANOEUVRES WITH THE TIPS COLLAPSED AS THIS DOUBLES THE LOAD ON THE CENTER LINES AND ATTACHMENT POINTS, WHICH COULD LEAD TO LINE FAILURE.
+DO NOT ATTEMPT ANY EXTREME MANOEUVRES WITH THE TIPS COLLAPSED AS THIS DOUBLES THE LOAD ON THE CENTER LINES AND ATTACHMENT POINTS.
+WHICH COULD LEAD TO LINE FAILURE.

-17.8 DEEP STALL OR PARACHUTAL STALL
+17.7 DEEP STALL OR PARACHUTAL STALL

-Under normal flying conditions the VISTA IV will have no tendency to enter deep stall.
+Under normal flying conditions the HYBRID will have no tendency to enter deep stall.
 All gliders can however under certain conditions enter and stay in deep stall configuration (as a result of ageing of materials, improper maintenance or pilot induced).

-17.8.1 Signs of parachutal stall
+17.7.1 Signs of parachutal stall

-- The pilot has very little or no forward speed and no wind in his face. - The glider will be fully open but the cells will be bulging in and not out on the bottom surface. - The glider might have a very slow turning sensation. - You will have an increased sink rate.
+- The pilot has very little or no forward speed and no wind in his face. - The glider might have a very slow turning sensation. - You will have an increased sink rate.

-17.8.2 Exit from parachutal stall
+17.7.2 Exit from parachutal stall